tlcaputi/gtrendR/README.md

 Before you begin using this package, pull the Google Trends data using the gtrends package for Python.

-If you do not wish to use the gtrends package for Python, you'll need to format your data in the following format and save it as a CSV:
+If you do not wish to use the gtrends package for Python, you'll need to format your data to match the following and save it as a CSV:

 |timestamp |US         |US_AL      |US_CA      |US_NY      |
 |----------|-----------|-----------|-----------|-----------|